_edited.jpg)

 I also came to appreciate that understanding the psyche in a deeper way, and becoming a healthier, truer version of the self, can foster better, more fulfilling relationships - both at work and at home.
 I know that the work I did with therapists made me a better parent, partner, and lawyer.

 My approach to therapy is relational: I do not do things to my clients.
 Rather, I am in it with you, side by side, accompanying you on your path and supporting your healing, growth, and development in any way I can.
+With couples, my approach is more structured, ensuring that the therapy space is productive and both partners feel fully heard.

 When you decide to enter therapy, you are opening up the possibility of a better future.
 Whatever you are going through right now, wherever you might like to go, it would be an honor for me to accompany you on your path.